GridlockNetwork/Resources/whitepapers/readme.md

 ##### Trusted service

 A trusted key store service, like Gridlock Watchlight, can store a key share and provide additional protection not available in other "passive" storage options.
 This option adds benefits of modern FinTech security practices, like suspicious transactions, without the ultimate control of a full key store service.

+### Full-threshold ECDSA

+The Gridlock Vault will utilize a full-threshold ECDSA.
+Elliptic Curve Digital Signature Algorithm(ECDSA) is a standardized signing algorithm that is used in Transport Layer Security(TLS), code signing, cryptocurrency and more.
+Full-threshold means that any t-out-of-n parties can sign a message; thus, this protocol would allow distributed signing and key-generation with any <code>t <= n</code>.
+Securely computing ECDSA in a distributed manner, means that a <code>t-of-n</code> threshold is needed for the protection of the private key.
+Splitting the secret key between multiple devices avoids a single point of failure since no single device has access to the full private key.
+A <code>t-of-n</code> Threshold Signatures ensures that any <code>t+1</code> devices which store a piece of the private key can jointly sign a message, but no colluding parties can forge a signature.

+For more details on full-threshold ECDSA for distributed key generation and signing the reader is referred to the paper by Lindell et al. <sup>[7]</sup>.

+### Intel's SGX

+The Secret Network is solving the major issues of privacy and scalability currently impacting available public blockchains and decentralized application (dApp) platforms.
+The network leverages Intel's latest Trusted execution environments(TEE), Intel's Software Guard Extensions(SGX), technology to protect data while still allowing for computation over the data.
+Intel's SGX enables the execution of security-critical application code, called enclaves, in isolation from the untrusted system  software.
+The SGX reduces the attack surface significantly(App + Processor) and offers a scalable security solution in a mainstream environment.
+The SGX architecture is especially useful in cloud computing applications, since  data  and  computation  can  be  outsourced  to  an  external  computing  infrastructure  without having to fully trust the cloud provider and the entire software stack.

 ## User Experience